 DNP Program Overview

-The Doctor of Nursing Practice places emphasis on clinical practice and leadership training.
-The DNP is instrumental in advancing a clinical nursing career.
-Cleveland State University’s DNP program uniquely prepares graduates to obtain the doctorate degree through post masters degree.
-A Health Systems Leadership track is available for students with an post masters in nursing degree.
+The Doctor of Nursing Practice places emphasis on leadership training.
+The Health Systems Nursing Leadership track is available for students with an post masters in nursing degree.

 - Employ organizational and systems leadership to improve the quality and safety of individuals, aggregates, and populations.
 (AACN Essential 2: Organizational and Systems Leadership for Quality Improvement and Systems Thinking.)

 - Integrate clinical scholarship and utilization of analytical methods to identify best nursing practices.
 (AACN Essential 3: Clinical Scholarship and Analytical Methods for Evidence-Based Practice.)

 - Demonstrate leadership in the systems level evaluation, development, and implementation of information systems and related technologies for healthcare delivery that optimize outcomes for individuals, aggregates, and populations.
 (AACN Essential 4: Information Systems/Technology and Patient Care Technology for the Improvement and Transformation of Health Care.)

 - Engage in advocacy by influencing policy throughout the various stages of the policy-making process at the institutional, local, state, national and/or global levels.
 (AACN Essential 5: Health Care Policy for Advocacy in Health Care.)

 - Facilitate collaboration among inter-professional teams to ensure high-quality patient, system or population health outcomes.
 (AACN Essential 6: Inter-professional Collaboration for Improving Patient and Population Health Outcomes.)